- Getting Started

 - set up a dedicated health and wellbeing notice board in your work area to keep people informed

 - offer to coordinate an event or a regular activity in your local work area, such as a walking group or a health awareness event such as walk to work day.
-Check out the [Healthier Work Calendar]- url tbc – for information on events to promote in your workplace
+Check out our Calendar of Events for information on events to promote in your workplace

 Remember, without individual energy and enthusiasm it is hard to build the momentum necessary to get health and wellbeing programs established and flourishing.